 I am a BRCA2-positive, breast cancer survivor/thriver.
 I live with my spouse in Dobbs Ferry, and we have three grown children.

 Experience and credentials matter, but they do not a good counselor make.
 As you search for someone to work with, I encourage you to listen to your own sense of the potential connection between you and the counselor.
 That connection is much more important than credentials, coursework, and licensures.

 With that said, I have a doctoral degree (1988) in Counseling Psychology from the University of Connecticut, am Licensed in New York as a Mental Health Counselor (006354), and in Connecticut as a Professional Counselor (001419).
-I’m certified by the National Board of Certified Counselors and am a Board Certified Coach (Center for Credentialing and Education) as well as a Certified Health Coach (Institute for Integrative Nutrition).
+I’m certified by the National Board of Certified Counselors and am a Certified Health Coach through the Institute for Integrative Nutrition.
 I’m committed to continually learning about mental health, mindfulness, nutrition, cultural differences/identity, creativity — really, taken together, all fields that support the search for meaning and well-being.